matteoferla/AtomicRenamer/README.md

     >>> AtomicNamer.fix('guanine.mol2', 'guanine.better.mol2', labels)
     >>> os.system(f"obabel -i mol2 guanine2.better.mol2 -o mol2 -O guanine.conf.mol2 --conformer --nconf 30 --writeconformers")

 Once this is done, the mol2 can be used.
-If using Rosetta and are about to parametrise it, why not check out my [2to3 port of mol_to_params.py](https://github.com/matteoferla/mol_to_params.py)?
+If using Rosetta and are about to parametrise it, why not check out my [rdkit to params file converter](https://github.com/matteoferla/rdkit_to_params)?

 Also, for more stuff, see [my blog post about Rdkit](https://blog.matteoferla.com/2019/10/rdkit-for-rosetta-plp-ligand-space-as.html).